juhasev/sample-ninja-help/project-dashboard.md

 ### Project progress chart

 This chart plots the Daily and Hourly project progress.
 The chart is automatically scaled to fit the running project duration.

-The chart is be broken down per hour of the project in terms of the following survey intervactions:

-- Completed
-- Profile terminated
-- Quota terminated
-- Invited
-- Opened
-- Started Surveys
+If you mouse over over the chart the tooltips will tell you exactly how each bar is composed and what the colors mean.

 > You can click and highlight a series of days or hour slots which will zoomed in for more granular analysis.